Contents

-While the Witcher books by Polish author Andrzej Sapkowski have been published way before the CD Project Red video games were created and became popular, I would venture to guess that at least 80% of the non-Polish people who came across the books have done so after first playing the game, or at least after reading about it (and yes, I am one of those as well).
+While the Witcher fantasy series of books by Polish author Andrzej Sapkowski were published way before the CD Project Red video games were created, at least 80% of the non-Polish people who came across the books have done so after first playing the game, or at least after reading about it.
+The author first published a short story called Wiedzmín in the fantasy magazine Fantastyka.

-Thankfully, these days you can get the officially translated Witcher books from Amazon or any other online stores.
-I do have to thank, however, the bold pioneers who did the big translation jobs for us to at least enjoy the books for what they were: a further glimpse into the world of our beloved Geralt the Wiedźmin.
+Thankfully, these days you can get the officially translated Witcher books from Amazon or any other online store.
+I do have to thank, however, the bold pioneers who did the big fan translations for us to at least enjoy the books for what they were: a further glimpse into the world of our beloved Geralt of Rivia, aka Geralt the Wiedźmin.

-Here are all the Witcher novels in order of release and publication for anyone who is eager to discover the Witcher universe.
-It is a world worth knowing.
+To read the Witcher books in order of release and publication for anyone eager to discover the Witcher universe and the world of Geralt of Rivia, see the list below.

 - The Last Wish (short story collection), published in Polish in 1993, translated by Danusia Stok in 2007